Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Training Details

 Though there are no inherent architectural limitations, Poseidon's public code had several limitations preventing application to non-square grids.
 It was necessary to update several model components which used fixed $h=w$ to track $h, w$ separately and accordingly perform all resize operations to respect the rectangular shape.
 These were done in minimally invasive fashion without need for further training such that the model performance was found to be unchanged on square data up to numerical precision.

 Empirically, we found that time-conditioned rollouts worked poorly on more complex dynamics and subsequently trained all reported models in autoregressive fashion.
-The ``time-conditioning" fed into the model was kept at $\Delta t = .05$ to match the standard gap between timesteps in Poseidon's pretraining data.
-As this approach was only used for finetuning, the time-gap observed is always constant.
+The ``time-conditioning" fed into the model was kept at $\Delta t = .05$ to match the standard gap between timesteps in Poseidon's pretraining data so that the initial timestep is within the training distribution.
+As this approach was only used for finetuning, the time-gap observed is always constant and the model can adapt to the true time scale through finetuning.

 Hyperparameters selected for Poseidon-L were learning rate $1E-4$ and at maximum batch size 64.